 Krishan: I would like mention the following issues and problems which require joint efforts of IAP and S4D4C in specific regions:

 At present, IAP faces several challenges related to increase in its membership, particularly in the scientifically and economically emerging regions like Africa and the Middle East.
-The Network of African Science Academies (NASAC) is helping in strengthening S&T and in establish new Academies and requests of some of the African academies seeking IAP membership are in the pipeline.
+The Network of African Science Academies (NASAC) is helping in strengthening S&T and in establishing new Academies and requests of some of the African academies seeking IAP membership are in the pipeline.
 However, serious challenge exists in the Middle East and the Arabian Peninsula, where not a single science academy exists in the countries of the Central Asian region, the standard of S&T is quite good and several national academies of science are active there.
 However, they are generally not participating in the activities of IAP.
 There are several issues, language being among the most important one.
 However, systematic and in-depth studies based on contemporary knowledge of S&T are required to tackle problems faced by these regions.

 As another example, it is well known that the Aral Sea is shrinking fast.
 It is affecting the economy and life style of people of the countries surrounding it.
 There is considerable loss of rich agriculture base and the related economic activities.
 Also, there is serious negative impact on the availability of drinking water.
 Such issues require serious efforts particularly by using science diplomacy.